- Windows 11 is officially announced and many users are looking to make the upgrade.

 However, if you want to be double sure or if you want to check faster whether your laptop or PC can run Windows 11, you can download the PC Health Check app.

-Update: The PC Health Check is again available, but just for Insiders
+The PC Health Check is available, but just for Insiders

 After taking down this app, even though it’s been quite a while, Microsoft has returned with an updated version of the diagnosis application.

-But the application allows you to get a detailed compatibility check of your system, including the newly added Windows 11 compatible processors that Microsoft recently added to the list.
+But the application allows you to get a detailed compatibility check of your system, including the Windows 11 compatible processors that Microsoft recently added to the list.

-If your system does not meet the strict requirements of the upcoming OS, the app will give you a checklist of detailed reasons why not, and hopefully ways of fixing them.
+If your system does not meet the strict requirements of this OS, the app will give you a checklist of detailed reasons why not, and hopefully ways of fixing them.

 Because of multiple complaints from users and some problems related to Windows 11 minimum requirements, the Redmond giant decided to rebuild and adjust the app for improved reliability and guaranteed compatibility.

 Find out more details from Microsoft’s official statement.
-In the meantime, you can check if your PC is compatible with Windows 11 with this great alternative.
+In the meantime, you can check if your PC is Windows 11 compatible with WhyNotWin11.

 Until Microsoft rolls out a new and improved version of the PC Health Check app, you will have to verify that information yourself by confronting the table with the minimum requirements specifications.

-If you meet the system requirements provided by Microsoft, you will most likely be able to download and run the first Windows 11 Insider Preview Build.
+If you meet the system requirements provided by Microsoft, you will most likely be able to download the first Windows 11 Insider Preview Build.

 You can also check our comprehensive article with the full list of technical specifications required by the systems to run Windows 11.